fabio-elioterio/mercado-livro-kotlin/README.md

 * Using SdkMan: https://sdkman.io/install (I love to use SdkMan!)

 2 - Follow the next steps to clone the project:
-* Clone the projetc in a folder of your preference:
+* Clone the project in a folder of your preference:
 ```
 $ git clone